vecapetr/Inverter-haoss-3f-inverter-data/README.md

 # place in directory modify variables (broker, port, user, passw - for MQTT, and usb rs232 device)
 # install apprioriate library for python (serial, time, json, binascii, paho.mqtt.publish, etc)
 # in the moment is new version, my idea for future is grafana and influx (i must study more)
-# last version inverter_gg_xx_3f_013.py read data from 1 - 9 inverters and check 29 inverters values
+# last version inverter_gg_xx_203.py read data from 1 - 9 inverters and check inverters values and control 3phase loading to boilers with driving by zigbee controlers 0-10V and SSR modules
-# last version inverter_gg_xf_100.py some functionality bugs changed to better stability
+# last version inverter_gg_xf_101.py some functionality bugs changed to better stability